RedHatInsights/insights-pipeline-lib/README.md

  * Lockable Resources Plugin
  * Kubernetes Plugin
  * Pipeline Utility Steps Plugin
- * Parametrized Remote Job Trigger Plugin
+ * Parametrized Remote Job Trigger Plugin (custom fork -- https://github.com/bsquizz/parameterized-remote-trigger-plugin -- you'll need to 'mvn compile' and load the `.hpi` via the `Manage Plugins -> Advanced` page)

 For `openShift.withNode`, add a 'jenkins' service account to the namespace and give it "Edit" access.
 Also add your service account used by Jenkins in the namespace it is deployed to as an editor (e.g.: "jenkins" svc account from the "jenkins" namespace should also be an editor)